EXCEL - Programs for the Highly Capable

 What is EXCEL?

-EXCEL is Evergreen School District's program for meeting the unique academic, social, and emotional needs of highly capable students in grades 2-8.
-Qualified students are placed in one of three program options.
+EXCEL is Evergreen School District's program for meeting the unique academic, social, and emotional needs of highly capable students in grades K-12.

 Parents may request a program preference from program options once eligibility is determined.